andreamoleri/DataArchitecture/Relazione.md

 Consider a collection named `sales`, focusing on the `items` field.
 This field contains an array of sub-documents with information about the items.
-The following query, executed in the terminal, will find all documents with at least one element in the `sales` collection that is a laptop priced over $800 and with a quantity of at least 1.
+The following query, executed in the terminal, will find all documents with at least one element in the `sales` collection that is an iPhone priced over $800 and with a quantity of at least 1.

 ```bash
 db.sales.find({